10 Snake Families With Just One Member

 Source: iNaturalist user Kim, Hyun-tae – CC BY 4.0

 Oocatochus rufodorsatus ranges from China to far eastern Russia, and is particularly abundant in South Korea.
-This is a weird species, as it acts more similarly to a US garter snake, despite sharing no relation.
-It only leaves its lake or pond bases in winter, when it can travel over 300 metres to find a hillside hole to hibernate in, usually south-facing to absorb the sun’s warmth.
-Chinese garter snakes are no threat to humans, and only appear in the countryside, never cities.
+This is a weird species, as its acts more similarly to a US garter snake, despite sharing no close relation.
+It only strays from its home lake or pond during winter, when it can suddenly travel over 300 metres to find a dark hillside hole to hibernate in.

 4 Lined snake